KAYLEE VANCE - WORSHIP LEADER

-jared witt - pastor
+jared witt - FOUNDER

 Jared grew up in Denver, Colorado near Red Rocks Amphitheater at the foot of the Rocky Mountains, which is a terrible place to be from—nothing else really compares.
 But mountain scenery was never his biggest passion.
 It was people.
 Still, it wasn’t clear where he was called to channel that passion until the third year of his somewhat unimpassioned progression toward a forestry degree at Colorado State University, when, very much out of the blue, he felt an intense Spirit calling to become a pastor.